JMustang/blogNextjs/README.md

 # blog in Next.js

-A blog made with the docs [instructions.](https://nextjs.org/docs/getting-started)
+A nextjs blog made with the docs [instructions.](https://nextjs.org/docs/getting-started)